 If the veterinarian sees that the Maxi-pad is moving and there are no signs of complications they might send your dog back home and ask you to be observant of feces until the Maxi-pad is passed out.
 It will be very important for you to closely monitor your dogs’ behavior, appetite, and energy levels.

-Other signs to be wary of: uncomfortable vocalization, trying to bite, or going away when you touch the abdominal area: also, some dogs assume a position extending both front legs while sitting down.
+Other signs to be wary of are uncomfortable vocalization, trying to bite, or going away when you touch the abdominal area.
+Also, some dogs assume a position extending both front legs while sitting down.

 Will My Dog Have to Stay at the Clinic Overnight?

-Your dog might need to spend a day in the clinic to receive intravenous fluids, pain management medicines and be closely monitored while waiting for the Maxi-pad to be passed with the feces.
-He might also wish to perform follow-up X-rays and/or ultrasound studies and collect a blood sample to ensure everything is normal.
+Your dog might need to spend a day in the clinic to receive intravenous fluids, pain management medicines, and be closely monitored while waiting for the Maxi-pad to be passed with the feces.
+The vet might also wish to perform follow-up X-rays and/or ultrasound studies and collect a blood sample to ensure everything is normal.
 The doctor might keep your dog for observation until the Maxi-pad is passed out with feces.

 Keeping the kitchen’s trash bins inside the cupboards and developing the habit of closing the toilet doors will further prevent your dog from accessing the trash.
 Prevention is always better than regrets.
 Keep your dog safe, understand their instincts, and work around them to avoid any risky trash ingestion incidents in the future.